edgedb/imdbench/README.rst

 2. Less mature ORMs often don't support functionality like aggregations (that is, counts/statistics/averages of different fields or objects).
 In these cases, users to use suboptimal or convoluted solutions.

    For instance, in some extreme cases, operations like "count the number of movies in the database" requires running a query for all movie records and manually counting the results client side.
-Even in advanced ORMs, nested aggregations are rarely possible, such as "find the movie with title X, return its title and the number of reviews about it".
+Even in advanced ORMs, nested aggregations are rarely possible, such as "find the movie where id=X, returning its title and the number of reviews about it".

-3. Since ORMs often force users to run several queries to obtain the full set of data they need, transactions are required to ensure data consistency among these serially-executed queries.
-This can rapidly place unacceptable limits on read capacity.
-However, while dispensing with transactions would simplify the implementation, it can result in hard-to-reproduce data integrity bugs.
+3. Since ORMs users must often run several correlated queries in series to obtain the full set of data they need, the possibility for hard-to-reproduce data integrity bugs is introduced.
+Transactions can alleviate these bugs but can rapidly place unacceptable limits on read capacity.

 Targets
 -------